-The Capital Area offers a variety of year round recreational activities for residents and visitors alike.
-Surrounded by more than 30 lakes, ponds, and the Kennebec River, the Capital Area is well suited for activities such as canoeing/ kayaking, boating, swimming, water skiing, sailing, jet skiing, ice skating and fishing.
-Visitors may rent or buy canoes and kayaks.
-Public boat landings located on the Kennebec River can be found in Augusta, Hallowell, Gardiner, and Richmond as well as on larger lakes in the region.
-White water rafting along the upper Kennebec and other rivers is organized by rafting companies within the area.
+The Capital Area offers a variety of year-round recreational activities for residents and visitors alike.
+Surrounded by more than 30 lakes and ponds and the Kennebec River, the Capital Area is well suited for activities such as canoeing, kayaking, boating, swimming, water skiing, sailing, jet skiing, ice skating and fishing.
+Hiking and walking trails are abundant in the region through forested hills, fields, and arboretum.

 Click link for Boat Sales/Marine Services

 Click the following links to find Hiking & Walking Trails in the Kennebec Valley area

 The Capital Area Recreation Association complex between Hospital Street and the Cony Road (beside the Viles Arboretum) offers venues for soccer, baseball, softball, basketball, horseshoes, and walking, hiking, and jogging.

 Outdoor swimming pools are located at two area playgrounds and at area hotels/motels including Fairway Motor Lodge, Best Western Plus Civic Center and Quality Inn & Suites Maine Evergreen Hotel.
 Indoor swimming pools are located at Senator Inn & Spa, Comfort Inn, Fairfield Inn & Suites by Marriott, Hampton Inn and Kennebec Valley YMCA.

 The Kennebec Valley YMCA, with its two facilities (Augusta and Manchester) offers two pools, fitness centers/indoor tracks, group exercise studios, racquetball, open gym, child watch services and a variety of programs that serve all ages, infants to seniors.